 That’s okay.
 As Profit First creator Mike Michalowicz says, “The key to successful Profit First implementation lies in stringing together a series of many small steps in a repeating pattern.”
 This is where a Profit First professional can really help.
 We’ll do the calculations and show you how you can move from your current allocations to your target allocations, incrementally.
 Small steps.

-And that’s why we suggest setting up Profit First now in preparation to start using it in 2022.
+And that’s why we suggest setting up Profit First now in preparation to start using it in 2024.
 Because it does take a few months to get into the habits that make the system successful.
 So give yourself a quarter to get going.
-And you’ll refine and adjust the target percentages quarterly moving forward, to get you closer to the ideal setup for your unique business.
+And you’ll refine and adjust the target percentages quarterly moving forward.
+As you do this, you’ll get closer to the ideal setup for your unique business.

 If you’re experienced with Profit First, it’s time for annual goal setting and refinement.

 Every year I set a new financial goal for my business.
 You should too.
-For example, it could be to increase my revenue by 50% in 2022.
+For example, it could be to increase my revenue by 50% in 2024.
 Once I’ve set a big picture goal like that, then I’ll apply it to my Profit First system already in place.
 I’ll calculate how much additional revenue I need to be taking in every quarter to reach my goal.
 And as my revenue shifts, I might need to reassess my target allocation percentages, per Profit First.
-What do I want my target allocation percentages to be for every quarter in 2022, to achieve the business growth I’m looking for by year’s end?
+What do I want my target allocation percentages to be for every quarter in 2024?
+Will this help me to achieve the business growth I’m looking for by year’s end?

 Then it’s a matter of knowing the data that’s unique to my business, so I can figure out how I’m going to actually get there.
 What’s my average revenue per client?
 How many new clients will I need to add at that rate to achieve my goal?